Andr3as/Codiad-MarkdownPreview/README.md

 #MarkdownPreview

-Display a preview of markdown files directly through the filemanager.
+Display a preview of markdown files directly through the filemanager or generate html file out of markdown files.

+###Custom templates
+Modify 'template.html' for your needs, but keep '\_\_CONTENT\_\_'.

 ##Installation